Magobol/spark_project_kickstarter_2019_2020/README.md

-# Spark project MS Big Data Télécom : Kickstarter campaigns
+# Spark project : Kickstarter campaigns

-Spark project for MS Big Data Telecom based on Kickstarter campaigns 2019-2020
+In order to run the project in your computer, please change the "path_to_spark" line in the "build_and_submit.sh" file and replace it by your SPARK_HOME.